Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Introduction

-With a proper analysis model, \RV{the next step is to formulate the appropriate relationship between rate and reliability in the FBL regime}.
-A \RV{commonly quoted} requirement \RV{for} 5G is a latency of less than 1 ms and a packet loss probability that is less than or equal to $10^{-5}$ \cite{URLLC12}.
-Given the limited bandwidth, the assumption that the blocklength shall tend to infinity has to be \RV{revised} to satisfy these requirements.
-In particular, the traditional Shannon's formula with an infinite blocklength is not accurate enough in this regime.
-Thus, finite-blocklength coding (FBC) is expected to play a central role in addressing this problem.
-A milestone work \cite{codingrate} presented the maximum coding rate in the FBL regime.
-The normal approximation was also proposed in \cite{codingrate} to approximate the maximum coding rate for the AWGN channel in the FBL regime.
-This conclusion inspired \RV{further studies on} the coding rate of various communication scenarios in the FBL regime, \RV{such as} Gilbert-Elliott channels \cite{fbl1}, quasi-static multiple-antenna fading channels \cite{fbl2}, and coherent block fading channels \cite{fbl4}.
-Besides, \RV{Lancho, Koch, and Durisi} proposed a high-SNR approximation of the maximum coding rate in the FBL regime based on unitary space-time modulation \cite{highsnr}.
-With the FBL assumption, EC's properties differ from \RV{those in} scenarios with the infinite blocklength assumption.
+With a proper analysis model established, the next step is to reveal the relationship between rate and reliability in the finite blocklength (FBL) regime.
+A commonly quoted requirement for 5G is achieving a latency of less than 1 ms and a packet loss probability no greater than $10^{-5}$ \cite{URLLC12}.
+To satisfy these requirements, the assumption that the blocklength shall tend to infinity has to be revised given the limited bandwidth.
+In particular, Shannon's formula, which is asymptotically accurate with the infinite blocklength, is not accurate enough in the FBL regime.
+Thus, the precise approximation of the capacity with finite-blocklength coding (FBC) is expected to play a central role in addressing this problem.
+A milestone work \cite{codingrate} analyzed the maximum coding rate in the FBL regime.
+The normal approximation was also proposed in \cite{codingrate} to estimate the maximum coding rate for the AWGN channel in the FBL regime.
+This conclusion inspired further studies into the analysis of the coding rate for various communication scenarios in the FBL regime, including Gilbert-Elliott channels \cite{fbl1}, quasi-static multiple-antenna fading channels \cite{Yang2014}, and coherent block fading channels \cite{fbl4}.
+Additionally, Lancho, Koch, and Durisi proposed a high-SNR approximation of the maximum coding rate in the FBL regime based on unitary space-time modulation \cite{highsnr}.
+Under the FBL assumption, the properties of EC differ from those derived under the infinite blocklength assumption.